There are two 1st magnitude springs in King’s Bay – Hunter Spring and King’s Spring (Tarpon Hole).

-Water from the spring itself is clear and there is boiling bulge above it.
+Water from the spring itself is clear and there is a boiling bulge above it.
 Unfortunately, the waters around it are less so – all around the Hunter Spring Run the land has been developed.
 Towards the north from the spring is a park, towards all other sides around the spring, have been built houses.
-Spring basin is enclosed within concrete walls except for the outflow.
+The spring basin is enclosed within concrete walls except for the outflow.
 Spring run has been channelized to facilitate the movement of boats.
 Sometimes the spring is closed for swimming due to the pollution coming from the coast.

 There are two more fairly powerful springs at the head of this side creek – House Spring and Jurassic Spring.

-Florida is the tropical paradise of mainland United States.
-Over the last century, it has experienced fabulous changes, turning from forgotten, swampy badland into densely populated and rich land.
-Highlights of Florida include the architecture of the late 19th and 20th century as well as its giant springs and caves.
+Florida is the tropical paradise of the mainland United States.
+Over the last century, it has experienced fabulous changes, turning from a forgotten, swampy badland into a densely populated and rich land.
+Highlights of Florida include the architecture of the late 19th and 20th centuries as well as its giant springs and caves.

 Powerful natural freshwater springs belong to the most fascinating monuments of nature.
 Even more exciting is the diversity of unusual springs – mineral springs, hot springs, submarine springs as well as the unusual black smokers.
-Especially beautiful are such natural rarities as travertine, silica or salt terraces created by warm and hot springs and, especially, geysers.
+Especially beautiful are such natural rarities as travertine, silica, or salt terraces created by warm and hot springs and, especially, geysers.

 FLORIDA SPRINGS FROM TOP TO BOTTOM: Your Guide to the Best of Florida’s Springs, Parks and Recreations

 The author started gathering information for this unique guidebook of Florida Springs over 40 years ago.
-In 1973 Robert F. Burgess began diving and photographing the underwater caves associated with Florida’s labyrinthine freshwater springs long before scuba divers had such things as depth gauges, personal flotation devices, or cave diver training programs.
+In 1973 Robert F. Burgess began diving and photographing the underwater caves associated with Florida’s labyrinthine freshwater springs long before scuba divers had such things as depth gauges, personal flotation devices, or cave divers training programs.
 He attributes his survival in what has been called “the world’s most dangerous sport” to the fact that he always stayed within sight of the way out of these underwater sites.